analysiscenter/batchflow/README.md

 import dataset as ds
 ```

+What is great about using a submodule that every commit in your project can be linked to its own commit of a submodule.
+This is extremely convenient in a fast paced research environment.

 Local import is also possible:
 ```python
 from .dataset import Dataset
 ```

-What is great about using a submodule that every commit in your project can be linked to its own version of a submodule.
-This is extremely convenient in a fast paced research environment.
+It requires a double dataset in the import line, though.

 ## Citing Dataset